 45 mins approx

-Practical on-site training.
 The next steps are to move off safely, take correct observations and learn how to use the clutch.
-We slowly build your experience from slow riding, up to figures of 8 and emergency breaking.
-Towards the end of this session you will practice right and left turns.
-All of this is done from our large off road sites.
+We slowly build your experience from slow riding, up to figures of 8 and emergency braking.
+Towards the end of this session, you will practice right and left turns.
+All of this is done from our large off-road sites.

 2 to 3 hrs approx